 Some of your options are:

 When a baby over 20 weeks gestation is stillborn, provincial law requires the baby receive appropriate burial or cremation.
-We recommend that you contact the funeral service provider of your choice.
+The funeral service provider you choose can help with this.

-Although it may be difficult to make arrangements for your baby it can also be a healing experience.
-If you have decided to take your baby with you from the hospital or clinic area, it can be a special time of bonding.
-You will need to work with your doctor, the nurses, and the funeral service provider to do this.
+Although it may be difficult to make arrangements for your baby, it can also be a healing experience.
+If you have decided to take your baby home with you from the hospital or birthing centre, it can be a special time of bonding.
+You will need to work with your doctor, nurses, and funeral service provider to do this.

-If you wish to take your baby with you directly from the unit or care area, you will need to fill in some forms.
+If you choose to take your baby home, you will need to fill in some forms.
 Some of these include a death certificate (signed by the doctor) and a burial permit.
-Before you leave the hospital, you’ll need to identify a funeral service provider to assist you with care of the body.
+Before you leave the hospital, you'll need to identify a funeral service provider to assist you with care of the body.

-The hospital Admitting office can also give you more information about where your baby will be and when you or your funeral service provider can pick up your baby.
-This may depend on whether or not an autopsy will be done.
+The hospital admitting office can also give you more information about where your baby will be and when you or your funeral service provider can pick up your baby.
+This may depend on whether or not you choose to have an

 Choosing a funeral home is the first step in funeral or memorial service planning.
 Funeral homes provide personalized care for a funeral or memorial service.
-Professional services include meeting with a funeral director, use of funeral home or crematorium facilities, and preparation of the baby’s body for burial or cremation.
+Professional services they offer include meeting with a funeral director, use of their funeral home or crematorium facilities, and preparation of your baby's body for burial or cremation.
 They can also provide support with cremation or burial arrangements.